andreaporotti/just-another-memo-plugin/README.md

 # JAMP Notes (Just Another Memo Plugin) - WordPress Plugin

+**NOTE:** this is a development repository.
+Please download latest stable release from the WordPress.org directory: https://wordpress.org/plugins/jamp-notes/.

 ## Description

 Using this plugin you can attach notes to some elements in the WordPress dashboard, such as: